zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/intrinsics/advisor.md

 Use --output FILENAME.html to generate an HTML report.
 ```

 Porting Advisor scans the directory and immediately points out architecture specific extensions.
-Check out the usage instructions for more informat
+Check out the usage instructions for more info